Last Updated on October 27, 2021 by Dee

 Once you have defined your shapes using your initial color you can then work into them using a technique called wet on wet.

-Wet on wet is where you paint you paint your watercolor paint onto a watery surface.
+Wet on wet is where you paint your watercolor onto a watery surface.
 The color then blooms and bleeds and creates interesting washes of color.
 This is less controlled than wet on dry, but I love watching how the watercolor pigment creates gorgeous textures and patterns as it dries.

 At this point you need to carefully examine your subject matter and determine what the lightest color of your flower is.